PythonForMatlabProgrammers/PythonForMatlabProgrammers/doc-project/DeveloperNotes.md

 To run the site, cd into the `docs/` directory and run `bundle exec jekyll serve`.

-If you‘ve made any changes to the site, make sure you rebuild the derived files as described in “Building the combined doc” above.
+If you‘ve made any changes to the doc, make sure you rebuild the derived files as described in “Building the combined doc” above.

 # Prose style guide